jwilling/JNWCollectionView/README.md

 ## License ##
 `JNWCollectionView` is licensed under the [MIT](http://opensource.org/licenses/MIT) license.
 See [LICENSE.md](LICENSE.md).

 In short, I made this to help out as many people as I can.
 If you find it helpful, let me know!
-You just might make my day. 😉
+You just might make my day. :wink:

 ## Get In Touch ##
 You can follow me on Twitter as [@willing](http://twitter.com/willing), email me at the email listed on my GitHub profile, or read my blog at [jwilling.com](http://www.jwilling.com).
 If you have questions, feel free to post an issue here on GitHub, or just ping me on Twitter.